NotBlue-Dev/EAST/README.md

 ### Credit

-- Kwizer for his help with the developpement
+- Kwizer for his work on the developpement of EAST
 - Moozor for the design of these beautiful overlays
 - Seechee for his help with testing